 A. We will gladly help identify your rock.
 Call the main museum phone (503-647-2418) and ask for the curator, or use our contact form to tell us more.
-Please call ahead to schedule a meeting time with the curator so you do not arrive only to find that she is at an off-site event for the day!
+Please call ahead to schedule a meeting time with the curator so you do not arrive only to find that they are off-site for an event.

 Q. Do you buy minerals and collections?

 A. As a general rule, no. However, each inquiry is considered on an individual basis and gifts for our collections are always appreciated.